-You’re invited to our first Event of Note of the 2024/25 Season.
-The debut of the Sonata Series highlights the exquisite talents of our own Boulder Phil musicians in an intimate setting.
-This special evening features Kellan Toohey, Boulder Phil principal clarinet, alongside CU piano faculty Suyeon Kim in a program of clarinet and piano classics.
+You’re invited to our second Event of Note of the 2024/25 season!
+The Sonata Series highlights the exquisite talents of our own Boulder Phil musicians in an intimate setting.
+This special evening features Margaret Dyer Harris, Boulder Phil principal violist, alongside pianist Damien Krzyzek in a beautifully curated program, from the depth of Shostakovich to the charm of a lively showpiece.

 We look forward to welcoming you for a lovely evening of music, food, wine, and conversation!